ShakerSmith/ShakerNodesSuite/README.md

 Metadata Filter,
 will take all the LABELS of your presets and output them, can be turned on an off by category in the right-click node properties panel.

-Big Display - display any, right-click properties to change font size and color - visible at any zoom level

 Advanced Image Save -can save as .png or .webp - has inputs for metadata and toggles for folder_by_date (YYYY-MM-DD), prefix timestamp for the file (HHMM), and a custom sub_directory.
 0424_BW-Group-Varied-Elderly-Bored-Business Suit-GlassesBlack-Close-Up-Portrait-CityDayTrees